How To Survive A 10,000-Foot Fall

 In the end, the best way to survive a tumble out of an airplane may be to wear a parachute.
 Just don't let James Bond take it.

-Paul Chisholm is an intern on NPR's Science desk.
+Paul Chisholm is an intern on NPR's Science Desk.